uit-hdl/chatbot-for-mental-health/prompts/mental-health/mental_health.md

     - advice and considerations for caregivers dealing person who does not want help
     - advice for schizophrenic patient who does not want help
-    - on compulsory hospital admission
+    - about compulsory hospital admission
 - PERSONAL RELATIONSHIPS
   - `personal_relationships`:
     - how schizophrenia impacts personal relationships